What is Labor Day?

 Labor day is celebrated by many Americans in different ways.
 In the past, Labor day was celebrated with large gatherings, outdoor concerts, family parties, picnics, and barbecues.
 This year, you may be celebrating differently.
 In the times of a global pandemic, families and friends are encouraged to observe Labor day while practicing safe social distancing.
 Maybe you'll have a barbecue with family and friends in your immediate household instead of hosting a family reunion.
 Maybe you'll take a social distance walk with loved ones and go by family homes to wave hello.

-The important thing about the 2020 Labor Day holiday is to celebrate.
+The important thing about Labor Day holiday is to celebrate.
 Celebrate the time off of work to spend it with those who truly matter, friends and family.
 Now, more than ever we should be cultivating friendships and relationships.
 Check in on your friends and family this holiday!